tdbe/Tdbe-2023-URP-DOTS-ECS-Graphics-Physics/README.md

 Play:
-- Control ship with the input data shown in the Player prefab.
+- Control ship with the chosen input data keys in the Player prefab.
 By default: arrow keys to move (physics like a hovercraft), right Ctrl to shoot, right Shift to teleport.
 Touch the pickups to equip them.
 - To easier test, you have 1000 health.
 You get damaged by 1, every physics tick, by every damage component that is touching you.
 Anything that dies disappears, no animations or menus for now.